Dr. Flossie Wong-Staal Oral History 1997

 Wong-Staal: Yes.
-The high school--it was actually run by American nuns, but the system in Hong Kong is the British system.
+The high school Maryknoll was actually run by American nuns, but the system in Hong Kong is the British system.

 Hannaway: Why did you decide to move to America rather than Britain for your college education?

 Wong-Staal: It was sort of arbitrary, I think.
-I also applied to Canada _____.
-But I had friends or classmates who were coming to America, and specifically going to UCLA, where I ended.
-So it was part of the desire of being with people I know that made that choice.
-And the other thing I think is that, just for people in Hong Kong, they’re more familiar with, I think, through the television, movies, whatever, you’re more familiar with--the West Coast in America is more familiar.
+I also applied to Canada’s McGill University.
+I had friends or classmates who were coming to America, and specifically going to UCLA [University of California, Los Angeles], where I ended up.
+It was part of the desire to be with people I know that made that choice.
+And the other thing I think is that, just for people in Hong Kong, they’re more familiar with--through the television, movies, whatever--the West Coast in America.

 Hannaway: Was there a particular person or instance that influenced you to study bacteriology as an undergraduate?

 Wong-Staal: Not any particular person.
 I was interested in biology as a whole, but I think microbiology, bacteriology, was of particular interest to me.
-I just, you know, like the subject.
+I just liked the subject.

-Hannaway: There was not a teacher or a specific person.
+Hannaway: There was not a teacher or a specific person who inspired you?

 Wong-Staal: Not anyone particularly that inspired me.
 But I have to say that I had very good teachers at UCLA for those courses.

-Wong-Staal: I think at the time when I chose molecular biology because that was an era when there were a lot of exciting things happening, and I think there was cloning discovered with the restriction enzymes, so things are just becoming possible.
-And I think also the oncogenic viruses and the reverse transcriptases also around that time, maybe a little bit later, but close to that time.
+Wong-Staal: I think at the time when I chose molecular biology, it was an era when there were a lot of exciting things happening.
+Cloning was discovered with the restriction enzymes, so things were just becoming possible.
+I think also the oncogenic viruses and the reverse transcriptases also were discovered around that time, maybe a little bit later, but close to that time.
 So it was a very exciting field.
 I mean, it was sort of what physics was like a decade before.

-So I--even though at that time, you know, I remember there was an article by Gunther Stent published somewhere, “The Rise and Fall of Molecular Biology.”
-He thought that it was the peak of molecular biology, but then, from then on, it could only go downhill.
+At that time I remember that there was an article by Gunther Stent [Gunther S. Stent, Ph.D.] published somewhere, “The Rise and Fall of Molecular Biology.”
+He thought that it was the peak of molecular biology, and from then on, it could only go downhill.
 But, of course, that was very premature.
-So I think it was, I mean, again, the right choice, but at the time I think a lot of people in my generation or in my peer group seemed to choose that direction.
+I think it was the right choice.
+At the time, a lot of people in my generation or in my peer group seemed to choose that direction.

-In terms of my professor, my thesis professor, he’s an older, in fact, an older botanist, but that then became, turned into a molecular biologist.
-He was very nurturing, although he is sort of like the grandfather type.
-But overall, it’s a very good experience because of his attitude, and caring attitude, towards his graduate students.
-And had good interaction because UCLA, the molecular biology was not a department.
+In terms of my professor, my thesis professor, he was an older botanist, but then he turned into a molecular biologist.
+He was very nurturing, sort of like the grandfather type.
+Overall, it was a very good experience because of his caring attitude towards his graduate students.
+At UCLA, molecular biology was not a department.
 It was an intradepartmental institute.
-So we actually got to interact with people in chemistry and in microbiology and so on.
-So it was a very positive experience.
+We got to interact with people in chemistry and in microbiology and so on.
+It was a very positive experience.

 Harden: What was the name of your thesis advisor?

-Wong-Staal: Sam Wildman.
-Again, you know, as I said, he’s an older person who worked mostly on tobacco, _____ TMV _____ virus, but also the tobacco plant, fraction 1 protein, which is an enzyme, carboxydismutase, which turned out to be very important.
+Wong-Staal: Samuel Wildman, Ph.D.
+Again, you know, as I said, he’s an older person who worked mostly on tobacco mosaic virus (TMV) but also on the tobacco plant, fraction 1 protein, which is an enzyme, carboxydismutase, which turned out to be very important

 Wong-Staal: I think I had an aversion to the blood and guts of medicine.
 I mean, I like the biochemistry, molecular biology approach.
 But I don’t think I could have gone through all the medical training.